andremlsantos/contact-manager/README.md

 ## Acknowledgments

--   Hat tip to anyone whose code was used
--   Inspiration from TravisMedia React crash course and chart js,
+-   Tutorial course from TravisMedia React Front to Back
--   Inspiration from <a href="https://codepen.io/seanstopnik/pen/CeLqA">CodePen CSS Range Slider</a>
--   Inspiration from <a href="https://codepen.io/FlorinPop17/pen/oNNYWxK">Exchange Rate Calculator</a>